hegocre/NextcloudPasswords/README.md

 - Spread the word!
 Share the application to help the community grow.
 A review on Google Play is highly appreciated
 - Help with the [translations](https://nextcloudpasswords.crowdin.com/nextcloud-passwords).
 Make the app multilingual! 😃
-- [Make a donation](https://paypal.me/hegocre). and any small tip will be invested in coffee in order to survive those long coding nights 😴
+- [Make a donation](https://paypal.me/hegocre).
+Your generosity is the only source of income, and any small tip will be invested in coffee in order to survive those long coding nights 😴

 ## Contact